NatanVilchis/termuxtex/README.en.md

 Version (1.2.0) - <b> Modification date: 16/MAY/2019 </b> <br>
 Changes in lualatex2ca, pdflatex2ca, pdflatex2c and pdflatex2ca scripts: [Scripts](#Scripts)<br>

-In case that when compiling the .tex file shows error about some package not found but the package has already been installed it's necessary to perform a clean installation: [See clean installation] (#3-Clean-installation)
+In case that when compiling the .tex file shows error about some package not found but the package has already been installed it's necessary to perform a clean installation: [See clean installation](#3-Clean-installation)

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/natanvilchis) <br>